 The syntax of the function is:

 |number||-||The octal number that is to be converted to binary.|

-Note that the number argument must be no more than 10 characters (40 bits) long.
+Note that the supplied number argument must not be more than 10 characters (40 bits) long.
 The most significant bit of this value denotes the sign of the number and the remaining 39 bits denote the magnitude.
 Negative numbers are represented using two's complement notation.